Car Insurance Summary

 Continue reading this page to find general details about car insurance.
 When you’re ready, get a free online insurance quote from our trusted affiliates.

 What Is Car Insurance?

-It is important for you to first learn the basics of car insurance before we discuss it in greater detail.
-Car insurance coverage prevents you from having to pay for the costs associated with car accidents and unforeseen events that involve your vehicle — up to a certain limit.
+It is important for you to first learn the basics of car insurance so you feel informed when you’re talking to an auto insurance agent.
+Car insurance coverage prevents you from having to pay the costs associated with accidents or unforeseen events that involve your vehicle — up to a certain limit.

 All drivers must maintain at least a minimum amount of car insurance in the vast majority of states, though you do not have to hold car insurance in every state of the United States.

 DMVGO.com makes it easy to compare quotes in just a few minutes by asking simple and straightforward questions about your driving habits and vehicle information.
 You’ll get personalized recommendations based on your needs and budget – all without having to talk to an auto insurance representative over the phone or go into an office!
 If you have any questions, our friendly customer service team will be happy to answer them day or night.

 Does My Driving History Affect My Car Insurance Rates?